eburghar/kakpipe/README.md

 As a result you generally end up using a shell, traveling back and forth to kakoune just to launch a command because it's simpler, but you loose the comfort of staying inside the editor for something that needs no to few interactions.

+kakpipe tackles theses difficulties and allows you to launch external tools in colorful read-only fifo buffers by just giving the command to launch along its arguments.

+## Usage

-`kakpipe.kak` defines 2 kakoune commands (oneliners) built on top of `kakpipe fifo` you can use to see execution of an external tool inside kakoune read-only buffer by simply giving the command to launch along its arguments, and you get colors and faces as a bonus without writing any boilerplate code:
+`kakpipe.kak` defines 2 kakoune commands (oneliners) built on top of `kakpipe fifo`

 - `:kakpipe` immediately switch to the buffer and let you see the result of the execution in real time,
 - `:kakpipe-bg` do the same without switching to the fifo buffer

-You can quick or fuzzy jump between the buffers, and inside a fifo buffer created by kakpipe, 2 commands speed up your workflows even more comparing to using a shell :
+You can quickly or fuzzyly jump between the buffers, and inside a fifo buffer created by kakpipe 2 commands speed up your workflows even more comparing to using a shell :

 - Closing the buffer with `:bd` stops kakpipe and the process,